Proving the 6d a-theorem with the double affine Grassmannian: Affine and double affine Grassmannians

-\item Finally, \cite{Giacomelli:2022drw} constructed RG flows for a few values of $k$, and both $N$ and $N_\rho$ are decreased along the flow.
+\item Finally, \cite{Giacomelli:2022drw} constructed RG flows for a few values of $k$, and both $N$ and $N_\rho$ are non-increasing along the flow.
 Again, this is done via 3d magnetic quiver subtraction. \end{itemize} See figure \ref{fig:flows} for a pictorial representation when $k=4$.
-See figure \ref{fig:frey-rudelius} for the actual hierarchy of RG flows in the prescription of the first, respectively second, bullet here above.
+See figure \ref{fig:frey-rudelius} for the actual hierarchy of RG flows in the prescription of the first, resp. second, bullet here above.

-In sum, because of the semi-infinite periodic structure of the double affine Grassmannian's Hasse diagram, we can decrease $N_\rho$ and $N$ simultaneously: within a fixed-$N$ slicing (i.e. subdiagram) of it only $N_\rho$ is reduced, but we can also ``transition'' from an orbi-instanton at rank $N$ (i.e. with $N$ M5-branes) to another at $N-1$, which are generically defined by two different Kac diagrams, by performing a tensor branch flow.
-In the next two sections we will construct such Hasse diagram and prove that for both types of transitions $\Delta a>0$.
+In sum, because of the periodic structure of the double affine Grassmannian's Hasse diagram, we can decrease $N_\rho$ and $N$ simultaneously: within a fixed-$N$ slicing of it (i.e. subdiagram) only $N_\rho$ is reduced, but we can also ``transition'' from an orbi-instanton at rank $N$ (i.e. with $N$ M5-branes) to another at $N-1$ (in general defined by a different Kac diagram) by performing a small $E_8$-instanton transition.
+In the next two sections we will construct such Hasse diagrams and prove that $\Delta a>0$ for both types of transition.